Science POP Competition 2024

 Master's student in Neuroinformatics

-Llyod Venceslas Fotso Dzuna
+Lloyd Venceslas Fotso Dzuna

-PhD student in Cellular and molecular biology
+PhD student in Cellular and Molecular Biology

 Comprendre le cancer en utilisant un petit ver, C. elegans.